itba-final-pi/TPE-2023/README.md

 All tests are ran on the same Pampero user, and the test runners could potentially crash with each other.
 This would result in a failed test.

 Luckily it is quite easy to manually re-run failed tests on CI, and test runners never crashed throughout the development process, as the pipeline wasn't hit often enough for this to happen.

+#### Test cases

+We recognize test cases are not as broad as they could be.
+We tried our best to catch all common bugs with test cases, and also test manually frequently to make sure nothing slipped through the cracks